 This dance was informed by Mr. Concepción Troches of the hamlet of El Escondido, village of La estancia, department of Santa Bárbara.
 It was compiled by Professor David Adolfo Flores and businessman Ramón Antonio Bonilla Coello of the Department of National Folklore with the collaboration of Raúl Alvarado, Walter Trochez and Justiniano Reyes.

-Amor en Puyitas means the principle of love.
-According to one witness, Mr. Concepción this dance, this dance was originally accompanied only by guitar and then by mandolin.
+According to one witness, Mr. Concepción, this dance was originally accompanied only by guitar and then by mandolin.
 He danced in all the festivals of the region.
-The man wore a red handkerchief in his right hand and each one first separated out his partner out and saluted, and only then began to dance.
+Each man wears a red handkerchief his right hand, initially faces his partner and salutes, and only then do the couples began to dance.
 This dance was danced in living rooms or public halls.

 It was informed by don Concepción Troches Pineda and compiled by Professor David Adolfo Flores and businessman Ramón Antonio Bonilla Coello, with the collaboration of Messrs.
 Raúl Alvarado, Walter Troches and Justiniano Reyes.
 Originally from the department of Santa Bárbara, the village Ocotillo of the Municipality of Arada and surrounding villages.
-This dance was called "Remove the dreams", because it was one of the most joyful dances of the time.
-The dances danced it to lift the mood at the end of the dancing, to and eliminate the dreams that seized dancers at dawn, everyone had to return to their houses.
+This dance was called "Awaken from Dreams", because it was one of the most joyful dances of the time.
+Dancers danced it to lift the mood at the end of an night of dancing, to and eliminate the sleep that seized dancers at dawn, as everyone had to return to their houses.